Is The Spider In My West Palm Beach Home Dangerous?

 It is estimated that several thousand different species of spiders exist worldwide today, with more than 50 types found in Florida.
 Spiders are designated to class Arachnida, have eight legs, two distinct body sections, and no antennae.
 Many people fear spiders; however, the majority do not pose a risk to human health.
 Spiders are predators that play a helpful role in nature by reducing the population of many commonly irritating insects, such as mosquitoes.
 As they search for sources of food and shelter, spiders often will enter homes and become unwanted guests.

-What Are The Most Dangerous Types Of Spiders In The Region?
+What Are The Most Dangerous Types Of Spiders In West Palm Beach?

 Many different types of spiders are common in Florida, most of which are harmless, such as house spiders, wolf spiders, and cellar spiders.
 The two most common venomous species in South Florida are the black widow and brown recluse spiders, which should be avoided.
 The black widow is often more than one inch long, and has a unique red “hourglass-shaped” marking on its abdomen.
 The brown recluse is sometimes called the “violin” or “fiddleback” because of the shape of its distinctive marking.